hanhee-song/keymaps_and_settings/atom_settings.md

 * cmd-shift-t: this will reopen a tab if you accidentally closed it.
 You can invoke it multiple times in a row.
 * tab in fuzzy finder: when using cmd + t to find a file, pressing tab will select the file just like shift-enter.
 * shift-backspace: will now delete the next character rather than the previous character.
 (Believe me, this one is one of my most frequently used shortcuts.)
+  * shift-alt-backspace: deletes the next word
+  * shift-cmd-backspace: delets to the end of line
 * *movement commands*: the following can take a bit of time to adjust to, but are extremely rewarding when used proficiently.
   * ctrl-[ijkl]: when holding ctrl, you can use i, j, k, and l like arrow keys.
   * ctrl-[uo]: when holding ctrl, you can use u and o to go to the front or end of a line (like cmd-left and cmd-right).